alexKleider/phInfo/README.md

         sudo shutdown -r now

-Since its `SSH Server` has been activated, the `Raspberry Pi` can now be run `headless'.
+Since its `SSH Server` has now been activated, the `Raspberry Pi` can now be run `headless'.
 Be sure it is connected to the internet and powered up.
 Determine its IP address (`arp-scan` is a convenient tool for this) and then use your personal computer to log on remotely: